 def F(list_of_streams): return merge(f, list_of_streams)

-We use merge rather than op because op is an operator – a function from a list to a list – whereas here f is a function that merges multiple lists into a single list.
+We use merge rather than op because op is an operator – a function from a list to a list – and here f is a function that merges multiple lists into a single list.

 F(list_of_streams) is a stream that is updated when messages are appended to any stream in list_of_streams.
 If the value of list_of_streams is x at some point in time, then the value of F(list_of_streams) will become f(x) at that point or later.